By Meg Carter

 Once you have selected a location, the next step would be to choose a time.
 When you have a schedule that is open to make your trip any time of the year, plan accordingly by following these tips:

 - Stay away from the crowds.
 If you are headed to a vacation area that may have a tourist season, choosing to go on the off-season, before the crowds come in, would be ideal.

 - Pick the right season.
 Certain times of year may be better than others for beachcombing a particular location.
-For example, heading to Davenport, CA in the summer is not going to yield those beautiful colored nuggets we all drool over.
-You may also want to consider visiting at a time of year that will have the longest days in terms of daylight.
+For example, heading to Davenport, California, in the summer is not going to yield those beautiful colored sea glass nuggets we all drool over.
+A visit to Sanibel is also better in winter if you want to collect shells thrown up by stormy seas.
+Conversely, you may also want to consider visiting the shore at a time of year that will have the longest days in terms of daylight.

 - Look to the moon.
 Once you have a month narrowed down to travel, check what time of the month will have the lowest tides.
 Depending on the month, you will probably have two periods with the lowest low tide.
 This is usually during a spring tide which takes place during the full and new moon.
 During these times, the tides will be around 20% lower than a regular low tide.

 - Don’t forget the high tide too.
 At some beaches, the search can be just as rewarding after a high tide.
 Luckily, spring tides not only produce the lowest tides, but also the highest.
 So, if you can select dates during a full or new moon, you will get the best of both the low and high tide.